BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 ![image](https://user-images.githubusercontent.com/45638590/176008919-93c6e1cc-ef4d-4405-a777-ac11225f9723.png)

-11. To save the configured pop-ups with the layer, click the Tutorial Points layer menu (3 dots beside the layer name) and click **Save**.
+11. To save the configured pop-ups with the layer.
+Click the Tutorial Points layer menu (3 dots beside the layer name) and click **Save**.

 ## Visualization